jbinagia/academic-kickstart/content/project/jfm-paper/index.md

 ---
-title: "How Swirling Flow Increases Swimming Speeds in Elastic Fluids"
+title: "The Impact of Azimuthal Flow on Swimming Dynamics in Elastic Fluids" #"How Swirling Flow Increases Swimming Speeds in Elastic Fluids"
 summary: " "  # Add a page description.
 Space to avoid printing out contents.
 tags:
 - Thesis Research